pippinbarr/super-mario-nothing/process/journal.md

 It's actually quite relaxing.
 Makes me think a bit of meditation, which is also fun in terms of "clear your mind" corresponding to the gradual deletion of data in a file.
 Makes me think a bit of a game/app where that's the representation/motivation to consider yourself meditating - the various forms of waiting that OSes provide to us.
 Progress bars, most obviously.
 Spinning beach balls.

 Anyway, zeroing.

+## Zero-ing, the different between code and image data?
+(2023-08-10)

+Good to be zero-ing a bit more.
+Felix did a few lines, so both he and Chip have contributed some zeroes.

+One thing that's noticeable (I assume/think) is that lower down in the file it all looks more rhythmic and patterns - repeated hex codes etc. - which I imagine is the image data/sprite stuff for the game.
+So it *feels* like I'm deleting something different in that moment.

+Aaaand... it's done.
+Let me make sure it still runs.
+It does.
+Mission accomplished.